mbasso/react-cssom/README.md

 Styling components is a critical point when we decide to develop in React.
 There are a lot of ways in which we can do this but all of these have pro and cons.
-In some situations this means having strong connection with the source code, that is not so good if it means that we have to allows our designer to modify our `.js`.
+In some situations this means having a strong connection with the source code, that is not so good.
-On other situations we are supposed to use only inline styles, that is not so good for a set of reasons.
-With ReactCSSOM we have tried to develop a system that allows us to separate `js` and `css` in a way that allows our designers to work independently, using normal CSS with the support of [React Developer Tools](#https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+With ReactCSSOM we have tried to develop a system that allows us to separate `js` and `css`.

 Using ReactCSSOM means: